awaisdevops/prometheus-grafana/prometheus-grafana-dep-in-EKS-cluster/README.md

 ---

-## Prometheus Stack Components
+## Prometheus Stack Components Overview

 ### StatefulSets

-* prometheus-prometheus-kube-prometheus-prometheus
+These are used for managing stateful applications, such as Prometheus and Alertmanager.

+- **prometheus-prometheus-kube-prometheus-prometheus**
-  #Core Prometheus server managed by the operator
+  Core Prometheus server managed by the operator.

-* alertmanager-prometheus-kube-prometheus-alertmanager
-  #Manages alerts
+- **alertmanager-prometheus-kube-prometheus-alertmanager**
+  Manages alerts within the cluster.

 ### Deployments